-How to Use, and Write, a Single-Minded Proposition
+How to Use and Write a Single-Minded Proposition

-How a great SMP can lead to amazing advertising
+Here's how a great SMP can lead to amazing advertising

 Whether you're new to advertising, or a veteran, you will hear people talking about the SMP (Single-Minded Proposition), or sometimes the USP (Unique Selling Point / Unique Selling Proposition).